2028 Hampshire and the Solent mayoral election: Liberal Democrats

+Reform UK

+Rear Admiral Dr Chris Parry was announced as the Reform UK Candidate in December 2025.
+Reform faced calls to sack Parry over comments he made telling London-born Foreign Secretary David Lammy to "go home" to the Caribbean.
+He was suspended as a candidate in March 2026 after describing Jewish people as "Islamists on horseback".

 Independent candidates

 Several independent politicians in Hampshire and the Isle of Wight criticised the £5,000 deposit required for standing, including Paul Harvey of the Basingstoke and Deane Independents, and Kevin D'Cruze who stood as an independent parliamentary candidate in Winchester in 2024.
 Most Hampshire councils have independent councillors.